 - A Price Match Guarantee.
 In niches where pricing is basically the same from one site to the next (which is quite common now because of MAP policies), a price match guarantee is a no-brainer.
 Learn more about implementing a price match guarantee policy here.

 There’s a lot that goes into creating an auto parts ecommerce site.
 First, you need to identify a niche and figure out fulfillment.
-Then, you need to find your parts data, and get it into a format that allows you to add it to your site.
+Then, you need to find your parts data and get it into a format that allows you to add it to your site.
 You need to find a company to help you build your site, and then you need to figure out a design.
-The process is complex and difficult, and can take months or even years to complete.
+The process is complex and difficult and can take months or even years to complete.

 While it would be ideal to get everything right the first time, the reality is that you can’t allow perfect to be the enemy of good.
 If your website development process is already underway – or if your site is built and a redesign isn’t in the cards right now – you might not be able to implement all of these best practices.

-Still, if you can only implement a couple of the items on our list, odds are good you’ll see a small improvement in sales.
+Still, if you can only implement a couple of the items on our list, the odds are good you’ll see a small improvement in sales.
 Good luck!